Meet our nurse case manager Robin Watts

 When she graduated from high school, her future mother-in-law suggested that she get a job as a Personal Care Attendant at Easterseals-Goodwill while taking college classes.
 It was a good job as a 19 year old in college.
 It gave Robin a chance to see what it’s like to be an in-home health care provider while working a flexible schedule so she could take classes.
 She also saw what LPNs and RNs in home health service did on a daily basis—which influenced the direction that she wanted to take her career.

 Robin completed her LPN and accepted a job promotion at Easterseals-Goodwill, working as an LPN while earning her RN degree.
-Today, nine years later, she’s a Case Manager RN for Easterseals-Goodwill’s Medallion Home Health Care in Great Falls.
+After earning her RN degree, she was promoted to Case Manager, RN for Easterseals-Goodwill’s Medallion Home Health Care in Great Falls.
+She is now the Clinical Manager of this program.

 “I knew I wanted to eventually be in health care, but I didn’t see myself working in a hospital.
 It wasn’t until I saw what Case Manager RNs did that I knew I wanted to do it,” says Robin.
 “I also wanted a family of my own so working in a job that is mostly Monday-Friday during the days is important now that I have young children.
 Plus, it’s good money being an RN.
 This job works for my family and me.”